1. Introduction

 The frequency and amount will be agreed in response to the needs of the carer but the type of break provided must be in response to the needs of the person being cared for.

-The local authority where the adult is ordinarily resident may charge them for any respite care services provided.
-It can also request carers pay for services they receive.
-If it does charge, it must follow the Care and Support Statutory Guidance about how income / capital is taken into account.
+The local authority where the adult being cared for lives may charge them for any respite care services / short breaks provided.
+It can also request that carers pay for services they receive.
+Where the local authority does charge for services, it must follow the Care and Support Statutory Guidance about how income / capital is taken into account.
 Carers should be told about this when their assessment is undertaken.

 4. Costs of a Break